oyelekerichard/Brilloconnetz/README.md

 classes in the question1 and question2 packages are standalone files which can be run all alone as accepts inputs to give corresponding answers to each questionss

+HOT TO RUN:

+EACH CLASSES IN THE PACKAGES question1 and question2 are standlone classes whcih can be run independently